The amendments to the CSR provisions now have been notified and has revamped CSR framework for companies.

 (b) Board of Directors shall ensure that administrative overheads shall not exceed 5% of total CSR expenditure of the company for the financial year

-(c) any surplus arising out of CSR activities shall not form part of the business profit of a company and shall be ploughed back into the same project or shall be transferred to the Unspent CSR Account and spent in pursuance of CSR policy. - CSR amount may be spent by a company for creation or acquisition of a capital asset, which shall be held by:
+(c) any surplus arising out of CSR activities shall not form part of the business profit of a company and shall be ploughed back into the same project or shall be transferred to the Unspent CSR Account and spent in pursuance of CSR policy.

 (a) Company established u/s 8 of the Act, or Registered Public Trust or Registered Society, having charitable objects and CSR Registration Number; or